 When developing targets for each fiscal year, refer to data reported on the Elder Abuse Prevention Quarterly Activity Reports.
 Set realistic goals based upon the prior year's numbers and the resources available.
-Activities reported for the Title VII Elder Abuse Prevention Program must be distinct from activities reported for the LTC Ombudsman Program.
+Activities reported for the Title VII Elder Active Prevention Program must be distinct from activities reported for the LTC Om. udsman Program.
 No activity can be reported for both programs.

-AAAs must provide one or more of the service categories below.

-NOTE: The number of sessions refers to the number of presentations and not the number of attendees
+AAAs must provide one or more of the service categories bec. w.
+NOTE: The number of sessions refers to the number of prosentations and not the number of attendees

-- Public Education Sessions -Indicate the total number of projected education sessions for the general public on the identification, prevention, and treatment of elder abuse, neglect, and exploitation. - Training Sessions for Professionals -Indicate the total number of projected training sessions for professionals (service providers, nurses, social workers) on the identification, prevention, and treatment of elder abuse, neglect, and exploitation. - Training Sessions for Caregivers Served by Title IIIE -Indicate the total number of projected training sessions for unpaid family caregivers who are receiving services under Title IIIE of the Older Americans Act (OAA) on the identification, prevention, and treatment of elder abuse, neglect, and exploitation.
+- Public Education Sessions -Indicate the 'otal nu nber of projected education sessions for the general public on the identification provertion, and treatment of elder abuse, neglect, and exploitation. - Training Sessions for Profer sion als indicate the total number of projected training sessions for professionals for providers, nurses, social workers) on the identification, prevention, and treatment of ederabuse, neglect, and exploitation. - Training Sessions or Carchivers Served by Title IIIE -Indicate the total number of projected training secsions for unpaid family caregivers who are receiving services under Title IIIE of the Older a mericans Act (OAA) on the identification, prevention, and treatment of elder abuse, neglect, and exploitation.
 Older Americans Act Reauthorization Act of 2016, Section 302(3) 'Family caregiver' means an adult family member, or another individual, who is an informal provider of in-home and community care to an older individual or to an individual with Alzheimer's disease or a related disorder with neurological and organic brain dysfunction. - Hours Spent Developing a Coordinated System to Respond to Elder Abuse -Indicate the number of hours to be spent developing a coordinated system to respond to elder abuse.
 This category includes time spent coordinating services provided by the AAA or its contracted service provider with services provided by Adult Protective Services, local law enforcement agencies, legal services providers, and other agencies involved in the protection of elder and dependent adults from abuse, neglect, and exploitation.